lanceyang694/mpimpy/README.md

 ### 0.0.2
 We add the FP data support fot the dataformat
 Changed the consideration for the batch input data
+### 0.0.3
+Update includes:
+- Added support for different splitting granularity of input data
+  - The input data can be sliced by the matrix mode and row mode
+  - It is controlled by "input_en" in class "SlicedData"
+- Added support for different splitting granularity of weight
+  - For FP data, the data slice can support the double exponet quantization

 ## Example